HopkinsIDD/ncov_incubation/README.md

 Data summary
 ------------

-There are 101 cases that have been double-checked by our team.
+There are 101 cases from 38 countries and provinces outside of Hubei, China.
 Of those 34 are known to be female (34%) and 63 are male (62%).
 The median age is about 52 years (IQR: 36.5-59).
 29 cases are from Mainland China (29%), while 72 are from the rest of the world (71%).
 61 cases presented with a fever (60%).

 <img src="README_files/figure-markdown_strict/data-summary-1.png" alt="This figure displays the exposure and symptom onset windows for each case in our dataset, relative to the right-bound of the exposure window (ER).
 The blue bars indicate the the exposure windows and the red bars indicate the symptom onset windows for each case.
 Purple areas are where those two bars overlap."  />
 <p class="caption">